-Whether it is a restoration of an old plane or a move to support the dwindling rainforests of Malaysia, the act is always generous, always welcomed not only by its beneficiaries, but by general public as well.
+Whether it is a restoration of an old plane or a move to support the dwindling rainforests of Malaysia, the act is always generous, always welcomed not only by its beneficiaries but by the general public as well.

-The watch that Hublot decided to re-issue as a limited edition model belongs to their well-known (even signature, perhaps) Big Bang collection.
+The watch that Hublot decided to re-issue as a limited edition model belongs to their well-known (even iconic, perhaps) Big Bang collection.

 Its only difference from the rest of the family is that the timepiece features amfAR’s blue-and-orange color scheme.

 On the dial, the partially skeletonized hour and minute hands, all three small hands and even the facetted applied indexes are generously covered with bright blue Superluminova.

 The minute track, as well as the small chapter rings on the chronograph totalizers and the usual “cross-hairs” on the small seconds sub-dial is printed in orange.
 The same color was used to paint the central chronograph hand.

 As you may have already noticed, one of the hour markers here is removed and substituted with the blue and orange amfAR logo at 5 o’clock.

 The other pieces have also received their share of blue and orange touches.

 The stainless steel setting crown, as well as the chronograph push-pieces, feature blue composite resin inserts, while the alligator gummy and black rubber strap also features contrast blue-orange stitching.